tkesgar/tkesgar/README.md

 My name is Ted Kesgar.

 I am an ITB graduate with a bachelor's degree in Informatics Engineering.
 Currently I work at [@bukalapak](https://github.com/bukalapak) and live in Jakarta.

 During my spare time, I work on various personal projects.
 To make working on things easier, I often create public packages that I and everyone else can inspect and use.
 I mainly use Node.js and JavaScript/TypeScript nowadays.
 Aside of programming, I enjoy Japanese pop culture, playing video games, and watch football (mostly English football).
-I used to draw, but recently I am just too busy working on things.

-While I am usually busy working on day job and personal projects most of the time, I am happy to help fellow developers.
-I am available on [Twitter](https://twitter.com/tkesgar) interacting with fellow web developers.
-I also lurk on several communities at Telegram or Discord; feel free to say hi if you spot me.
+I am happy to help fellow developers if I can; I am available on [Twitter](https://twitter.com/tkesgar).
+I also lurk on several communities at Telegram or Discord; feel free to say hi.

-## Packages I currently maintain
+## Packages

 All packages are available on npm.